stoplightio/prism/packages/http/README.md

 }
 ```

-All of this is pretty standard except the `url.baseUrl` which I will describe in more details.
+All of this is pretty standard except the `url.baseUrl` which we will describe in more details.

 ### Server Validation